 The Prodigal Two-in-One

-Two in ones are some of the best laptops for students, and there are few two in one laptops as well known as the Lenovo Yoga.
+2-in-1s are some of the best laptops for students, and there are few 2-in-1 laptops as well known as the Lenovo Yoga.
 The latest version combines the best aspects of both a tablet and a laptop while minimizing the limitations of each.
 In the former instance, it makes use of a relatively powerful 8th generation i7 processor.
 In the latter instance, the responsive touchscreen and bright display make operating it with your stylus a breeze.

 But the coolest aspect of this laptop may be the sound system.
-The hinge on which the laptop rotates is actually a miniature soud bar, and that allows for better sonic performance than you'll find with just about any laptop on the market.
-And since it runs the latest Dolby Atmos technology, you can count on it to provide great performance when listening to music, gaming, or watching TV.
+The hinge on which the laptop rotates is actually a miniature sound bar, and that allows for better sonic performance than you'll find with just about any other laptop on the market.
+And since it runs the latest Dolby Atmos technology, you can count on it to provide great audio when listening to music, gaming, or streaming content.

-The HP Envy x360 is another two in one model, but it does something that few other convertible laptops can promise.
+The HP Envy x360 is another two-in-one model, but it does something that few other convertible laptops can promise.
 It makes use of an accelerated processing unit instead of a discrete GPU and CPU, and that means a boost over the traditional integrated GPU you could expect to find in more traditional budget laptops for students.
-All told, this laptop offers a masters course in how to make the most out of the resources you have.
+All told, this laptop offers a masterclass in how to make the most out of the resources you have.

-In terms of productivity, the HP Envy hits the marks.
-Multitasking is a breeze for more intensive study sessions, and the extended battery life means that your student doesn't have to worry about their battery running out just because they can't find a free electrical outlet at the library.
-And the inclusion of a web cam kill switch means less worry about anyone digging up private info through the HP Envy.
+In terms of productivity, the HP Envy hits all the marks.
+Multitasking is a breeze for more intensive study sessions, and the extended battery life means that you don't have to worry about your battery running out just because you can't find a free electrical outlet at the library.
+And the inclusion of a webcam kill switch also means less need to worry about your privacy being compromised.

 6. ASUS ROG Zephyrus S 15.6” Laptop